 As a healthcare worker, you can be the eyes and ears of the facility!
 If you are in a patient's room and something just does not look right, it is more important to ask and investigate.
 Whenever possible, take a look at your patient's room and report anything suspicious, in terms of electrical equipment or wiring, to the person in charge!
 Electrical fires and other hazardous events are largely out of our control.
 Still, we can be on the lookout in the hopes of preventing a terrible situation from occurring.

 "I am Oz, the Great and Terrible."
 L. Frank Baum9

 Disaster plans should be prepared for natural events (e.g., tornadoes, earthquakes, and hurricanes), gas leaks, and bomb threats.
 The plans should be written and readily available.
 Supervisory workers will initiate the disaster plan and designate tasks to workers.
 Workers are responsible for knowing the alarm code for a disaster and the exit routes.

-Up to 4 million women employed in hospitals may be exposed to hazards to a normal pregnancy.
-However, there is no clear evidence that exposure conditions in hospitals have resulted in an excess rate of birth defects among the children of hospital workers.10
+Up to 4 million women employed in healthcare and home care facilities may be exposed to hazards to a normal pregnancy.
+However, there is no clear evidence that exposure conditions in healthcare facilities have resulted in an excess rate of birth defects among the children of healthcare workers.10

-Studies do support more general associations between employment in hospitals or laboratories and an increased risk of adverse pregnancy effects.
+Studies do support more general associations between employment in healthcare facilities or laboratories and an increased risk of adverse pregnancy effects.
 The primary effect is spontaneous abortion.10

 In addition to many of these drugs being cytotoxic (destructive action on cells), the majority are hazardous to males or females who are actively trying to conceive, women who are pregnant or may become pregnant, and women who are breastfeeding.
 The substance may be present in breast milk.
 These drugs represent an occupational hazard to healthcare workers.
 They should always be handled with the use of recommended engineering controls and PPE, regardless of their route of administration.10